polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/upgrade-a-running-network.md

    - `impl_version` specifies the version of the outer node client.
    - `apis` specifies the list of supported APIs.
    - `transaction_version` specifies the version of the [dispatchable function](/reference/glossary#dispatch) interface.
+   - `state_version` specifies the version of the key-value trie data structure that the runtime uses.

    To upgrade the runtime, you must _increase_ the `spec_version`.
-   For more information, see the [FRAME System](https://github.com/paritytech/substrate/tree/master/frame/system) module and [`can_set_code`](https://github.com/paritytech/substrate/blob/master/frame/system/src/lib.rs#L1566) function.
+   For more information, see the [FRAME System](https://github.com/paritytech/substrate/tree/master/frame/system/src/lib.rs) module and the `can_set_code` method.

 5. Save your changes and close the `runtime/src/lib.rs` file.